bbatjargal/sentiment-analysis/05. Applications/backend-service/README.md

 2. 'pip install web.py==0.40-dev1' which installs Web.py for Python 3

 ## For local testing
-1. Open docker terminal and navigate to `/path/to/sentiment-analysis/05.
+1. Open terminal and navigate to `/path/to/sentiment-analysis/05.
 Applications/backend-service/sentiment`
 2. Run 'python sentiment_api.py'